Studio-23-xyz/tiles-planner/README.md

 ## Documentation
 See more information in the [Developer Documentation](https://abc.com/).

-## Supported file formats
+## Supported platforms
-   * Any picture format.
+   * Any JavaScript based websites.

 ## Features

-- Select room
 - Choose Tiles
 - Change Tiles applying angle
 - Rotate room  in 360 degree
-- Zoomin/Zoomout of view
+- Zoom In/Zoom Out of view
 - Select tiles for walls and floor indivisualy
 - Change the color of ceiling
 - Export view as PDF or JPG